Nitrokey/nitrokey-documentation/nextbox/faq/software.rst

 **Q:** Is the NextBox running a 32bit or 64bit operating system?
   The used OS is a 64bit system.
 The `arch` output: `aarch64`.

+**Q:** Which users and default passwords are created by default on the NextBox's operating system?
+  There is not one single default password set on any (system) user.
+The only non-system user created is named ``nextuser``, without a default password.
+The only way to access the NextBox is using ``ssh`` with a public key, which can be set via the NextBox App.

 .. _Launchpad NextBox: https://launchpad.net/~nitrokey/+archive/ubuntu/nextbox/+packages